Intimidation at Work: How to Deal with Workplace Bullying

 He explains that bullying has a direct impact on sick leave and disability claims, affects profits because of the lost time of top talent, and requires the time and attention of HR personnel to manage.
 An increase in turnover because of the negative effect on the work environment costs employers a lot in terms of not only money for replacement recruiting but also in business continuity, project work, and service to clients.

 Pelletier describes workplace bullying as the “single most preventable and needless expense” on a company’s bottom line, and says it’s good for business to end bullying.
 When workplace bullying results in legal action, the costs soar exponentially.
 Legal costs can run to thousands or millions of dollars.
 Damage to reputation is equally exorbitant.
 Pelletier emphasizes that the damage done by a bully executive, bullying investigation, or legal action against a company supporting or not doing anything about a bully can quickly ruin a company’s image in the world’s eyes.
-Leaders who fail to address bullying also risk their reputations, with direct impacts to the businesses they run.
+Leaders who fail to address bullying also risk their reputations, with direct impacts to the businesses they run, particularly when organizations lack a structured approach to preventing and addressing workplace harassment across the company.

 When Employees Harass Co Workers on Social Media